Ahmed-walid/TopologyAPI/README.md

   6. Query about which devices are connected to a given netlist node in a given topology.

 # Programming Language:
-javaScript, as it supports OOP and deals easily with JSONs.
+JavaScript, as it supports OOP and deals easily with JSONs.

 # How to get started:
   1. install NodeJs.